Team3512/DriverStationDisplay/README.md

 ## Dependencies

-This module requires SFML for VxWorks for its easy networking functionality.
+The robot module which runs in cooperation with this program requires SFML for VxWorks for its easy networking functionality.
 One can get it at our repository [here](https://github.com/Team3512/VxWorksSFML).

 ## Robot Setup

-To use this module within a robot's code, copy the contents of the DSDisplay folder in our [modules repository](https://github.com/Team3512/RobotModules) into the source tree and include DriverStationDisplay.hpp.
+To use this program with a new robot, copy the contents of the DSDisplay folder in our [modules repository](https://github.com/Team3512/RobotModules) into the source tree and include DriverStationDisplay.hpp.

-A GUISettings.txt file should be placed in /ni-rt/system which informs the DriverStationDisplay what GUI elements it should create.
-It's format will be described later.
+A GUISettings.txt file should be placed in /ni-rt/system on the cRIO.
+Its contents inform the DriverStationDisplay what GUI elements it should create.
+The format of this file will be described later.

 ## DriverStation Client Setup